10 Largest Coffee Producing Countries in the World :

 In the 1700s, this magic seed became a VOC mainstay commodity.
 The Netherlands also monopolized the world coffee market at that time.
 Java Island is one of its production centers.

 After independence, the rate of coffee in Indonesia was slightly hampered.
 However, thanks to the persistence of the farmers and the nationalization of the plantation of the former Dutch East Indies government, eventually the plantations began to rise and develop.
+10 Largest Coffee Producing Countries in the World.

 The Largest Coffee Producing Country – Indonesian Coffee